Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Increased risk for infertility due to narrowing of the cervical canal

-If you had a hysterectomy, it will take you up to 6 weeks to feel better.
+For a hysterectomy, it will take you up to 6 weeks to feel better.
 You will no longer have periods.
-You may also experience a lot of different emotions about not being able to have children anymore.
-You may experience these side effects:
+You may have a lot of emotions about not being able to get pregnant in the future.
+You may have side effects such as:

 Pain in the treated area